Skip to main content

 What is tested?

-• Haemoglobin: the protein in red blood cells that binds oxygen.
+• Hemoglobin is the protein in your red blood cells that binds and transports oxygen.

-• Indices (MCV, MCH, MCHC): calculated values that describe the size and haemoglobin content of red blood cells.
+• MCV, MCH and MCHC say something about the size and content of your red blood cells.

 What can this test tell you?